smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Changelog ==

+= 7.1.1 =
+* Implementing support for Free Shipping in WooCommerce 2.6
+* Adding more options to the flex delivery dropdown
+* Fixing error with showing Pacsoft label print links
+* Fixing error with shipping method display format
+* Fixing error with translation of flex delivery methods
+* Catching errors for unknown shipping methods

 = 7.1.0 =
+* WooCommerce 2.6 compatible
 * Multisite compatible
 * Adding Flexdelivery option for Post Danmark
 * Adding the possibility to exclude private shipping methods from TAX for Post Danmark